oVirt/ovirt-site/source/release/4.2.6/index.html.md

 The oVirt Project is pleased to announce the availability of the 4.2.6 release as of September 03, 2018.

+Release has been updated on September 13, 2018.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.5,